Cradle of the Renaissance

 Ferrara Middle Ages site is the only major Emilian center that does not have its origins in ancient times.
-In fact, its first settlement was built in the seventh century by the exarchs of Ravenna.
+Founded in the Po valley, in the northeast of Italy, its first settlement was built in the seventh century by the exarchs of Ravenna.
 In fief to the Counts of Canossa, in 1115 Ferrara regains freedom but is involved in the struggles between Guelphs and Ghibellines.
 Hence to the Guelphs join the Este family, and from 1240 it traces the real beginning of the lordship.
-Under the domination of the Este starts an era of economic development and artistic splendor.
+Under the domination of the Este, starts an era of economic development and artistic splendor.

 A great cultural season